MinaGawargious/aUTo_scheduler/README.md

 # aUTo_scheduler
-An tool to automate moving my UT course schedule to Google Calendar.
+A tool to automate moving my UT course schedule to Google Calendar.

 Dependencies: selenium, requests, bs4, time, os, pyautogui, platform Must download webdriver for your desired browser.
 Chrome and Firefox are linked below: